emberjs/website/source/guides/models/using-the-store.md

 automatically and is shared among all of the objects in your application.

-You will use this object to retrieve records, as well to create new ones.
+You will use the store to retrieve records, as well to create new ones.
 For example, we might want to find an `App.Person` model with the ID of `1` from our route's `model` hook: